ricardopieper/donkey-lang/README.md

   - Public/private members (everything will be public)
   - Inheritance

-It doesn't mean I'll implement all of these things, but I would like to implement traits at least.

 The goal is to be faster than the Horse interpreter but it won't be safe at all.
 You might need to allocate memory manually, take pointers, defend against None (nullptr), etc. I'll try to add some error detecting in the VM, but not much.
 The VM internally will probably use a ton of `mem::transmute`, and hope for the type checker to do it's job.